MilkmanAbi/Picomimi/README.md

 ## Support

 For issues, questions, or discussions, please use the GitHub Issues page or check the repository for updates and community contributions.

+## AI Usage Disclosure
+AI Assistance & Development Philosophy

+This project made extensive use of AI to accelerate development, streamline restructuring, and translate code into clean, readable, and maintainable components.
+While AI played a significant role in improving turnaround times and integration efficiency, the foundation of this project remains deeply rooted in conceptual and philosophical development.

+A considerable—and often painstaking—amount of time was spent developing and refining the core ideas behind the system, drawing inspiration from classic UNIX philosophies such as simplicity, modularity, and clarity of purpose.
+AI tools were leveraged not as a replacement for thought, but as an extension of it—used to rapidly prototype, debug, iterate, and integrate complex features into the evolving framework.

+Earlier versions of the project (Picomimi v0.2 through v3.1.2) were developed entirely without AI assistance, back when the project’s scope was smaller and turnaround times were less of a personal concern and time was a non issue.
+This project began as a hobbyist project, one to make myself something to learn and grow with, purely for entertainment and to statiate curiousity.

+The result is a system built on both human insight and computational precision: a fusion of deliberate design and intelligent automation that emphasizes robustness, maintainability, and conceptual integrity.